asumagic/ls3p/README.md

 A [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) server implementation for C++17, aiming to be lightweight and embeddable.

+It aims to provide a basic JSON-RPC implementation built on top of [nlohmann/json](https://github.com/nlohmann/json) and providing a convenient TCP transport implementation that makes implemening clients easily.

 ## Usecase

 There are a fair number of [existing SDKs](https://microsoft.github.io/language-server-protocol/implementors/sdks/) for the LSP, but few written in C or C++.